sugarchain-project/doc/running_node.md

 Running a Sugarchain Node on Linux
 ----------------------------------
-`64-bit` version is always recommended
+`64-bit` version is always recommended for best performance

 ## Minimum Requirement
 ```